 They do make their own silk , but not to spin webs or catch prey like a spider.
 Instead, they build cocoons in which they spend cold winters.

-Pseudoscorpions can be found in a variety of places: between book pages, at the water's edge, in caves, woods, under rocks and maybe even in a house.
-If you happen to find one, leave it to its work of eliminating small pests from the area.
+Pseudoscorpions can be found in a variety of places: between book pages, at the water's edge, in caves, woods, under rocks and maybe even in a house (bathroom, laundry room, etc.).